kranz912/IT_Utilities/README.md

 # IT Utilities
 A set of IT utilities to help my daily life as a programmer, and a system administrator.
+It includes tools for converting csv to json and zipping directories.

 ## Getting Started